dgaisan/aws-patterns/function-template-py/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

 When initializing environment for the first time run `cdk bootstrap`.
+Run `cdk synth` each time a new construct is introduced Run `cdk deploy` to deploy stack into AWS

 # AWS SAM
 - Before running any of testing commands make sure to start up Docker service/daemon